The Great American Baseball Card Flipping, Trading and Bubble Gum Book: Sections

 The bulk and the heart of the book is the section called "Profiles," containing the card images and player biographies.
-Usually one or two players are featured per page and the biography is by no means meant to be complete or unbiased, but rather a quick snapshot of what the authors remembered most about the player.
-In all there are 221 baseball players featured with no stated or apparent reason for their selection, although it can be gathered that many were picked for the humor potential inherent in some aspect of the player or the card itself.
+Usually one or two players are featured per page and the biography is by no means meant to be complete or unbiased, but rather a quick snapshot of what the authors remembered most about the player. n all there are 221 baseball players featured with no stated or apparent reason for their selection, although it can be gathered that many were picked for the humorous potential in some aspect of the player or the card itself.
 Most of the cards were issued from 1951 to 1963 with a few later ones included.

 The last section of the book offers a short discourse on things to do with cards, from hoarding, trading, to finally collecting.
-The ending foreshadows the adult hobby of collecting baseball cards that was about to explode, although it is unlikely the authors were prescient of this.
+The ending foreshadows the adult hobby of collecting baseball cards that was about to explode, although it is unlikely the authors predicted this.

-Themes & Threads
+Themes and threads

 The book is not written in a linear fashion.
 Each card and its accompanying commentary, with a few rare exceptions, stand alone and are not categorized, such as by team, league, era, position, etc. The ultimate effect of the seemingly scattershot arrangement is that the reader can start most anywhere and jump about without any loss of comprehension.
 That said, there are unstated themes that run through the book, or they could be described as threads that hold the story together.

 Star players vs. journeymen players

 Unlike most every other sports book, and specifically those covering baseball players of the 1950s and early 1960s, The Great American Baseball Card Flipping, Trading and Bubble Gum Book does not focus on the stars and legends of the game but rather on the lesser and forgotten players.
 Probably more than anything else this is what defines the book and gives it a unique perspective.

 The great players, however, are not ignored; in fact, of the 221 presented, 15 are in the Baseball Hall of Fame.
-Among the stars mentioned are Sandy Koufax (seen on his rookie card which is dubbed his “Bar Mizvah picture” because he looks so young), Ernie Banks (remembered for having played on bad teams and being loved by everyone), Stan Musial (because of the unsolved mystery of why there was no card of him in 1950 and 1951) and Yogi Berra (because he's Yogi Berra).
+Among the stars mentioned are Sandy Koufax (seen on his rookie card which is dubbed his “Bar Mitzvah picture” because he looks so young), Ernie Banks (remembered for having played on bad teams and being loved by everyone), Stan Musial (because of the unsolved mystery of why there was no card of him in 1950 and 1951) and Yogi Berra (because he's Yogi Berra).
 Those who didn’t get mentioned include Hank Aaron, Warren Spahn, Harmon Killebrew, Frank Robinson, Whitey Ford, and Roger Maris.
 Mickey Mantle is mentioned, but not only is his card not shown, it’s belittled for having been so abundant one year.